yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     ![The node image (node) and your container image (content-api) are visible in this screenshot of the WSL window.](media/image59.png)

 5. Navigate to the content-web folder again and list the files.
-Note that this folder already has a Dockerfile.
+Note that this folder has a Dockerfile.

     ```bash
     cd ../content-web
     ll
     ```

-6. View the Dockerfile contents -- which are similar to the file you created previously in the API folder.
+6. View the Dockerfile contents -- which are similar to the file in the API folder.
 Type the following command:

     ```bash
     cat Dockerfile